 with respect to $E$ and with respect to $x$, making the substitutions $\partial{W_{N}^{}}/\partial{x} = p$ and $\partial{W_{N}^{}}/\partial{E} = t$, and converting $x$-derivatives to $t$-derivatives.
 Thus, differentiating \eqref{classical H-J eqn 1dof} with respect to $E$ gives the first Newtonian equation, $p = m\,\dot{x}$.
-Differentiating \eqref{classical H-J eqn 1dof} with respect to $x$ gives $p\,\dot{p} = -m\,\dot{x}\:\diffd V\!/\diffd x$.
+Differentiating \eqref{classical H-J eqn 1dof} with respect to $x$ gives $p\dot{p} = -m\,\dot{x}\:\diffd V\!/\diffd x$.
 Since $p = m\,\dot{x}$, however, this equation reduces to the second Newtonian equation, $\dot{p} = -\,\diffd V\!/\diffd x = F$ where $F$ is the force.
 These two Newtonian equations comprise a linear system that is first-order in the time derivatives of both $x$ and $p$.
 The initial values $x_{0}^{}$ and $p_{0}^{}$ are required to determine a solution.

-In the theory of discrete extension equation~\eqref{direct eqn for W} is a generalization of the classical Hamilton-Jacobi equation~\eqref{classical H-J eqn 1dof}.
+A similar procedure can be followed in the theory of discrete extension.
+There, equation~\eqref{direct eqn for W} is a generalization of the classical Hamilton--Jacobi equation~\eqref{classical H-J eqn 1dof}.
 Differentiating it with respect to $E$ and $x$, converting $x$-derivatives to $t$-derivatives, eliminating $E$, and simplifying leads to the following generalization of the Newtonian equations of motion:

 A more compact form for these equations is